elzbyfar/job-listing/README.md

 ## Additional Considerations

 The data is being pulled directly from the Dropbox link provided.
 The hyperlinks associated to each listing do not actually work though they are set to the url specified in the instructions (https://airtable.com/jobs/[job_role_id_here]).

+I was able to identify a strange quirk in the font-family provided.
+If a word contains the letters "TM", the font would somehow convert those letters to a superscript to resemeble the 'Trademark' symbol.

 ## Future plan

-With more time I'd incorporate ....
+#### Accessibility
+- With more time I would incorporate accessibility by making the site keyboard-friendly.
+I especially would focus on remaking the dropdown menus.
+I might use the native Select library which has accessibility features built-in.
+I would also give the user the ability to toggle through the job-listings and switch focus via the keyboard.
+- I would also improve the markup by including more semantic HTML tags like section, main and article where applicable.
+####